czeng-lab/czeng-lab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 The Zeng Lab just opened its doors in April 2024 in the [Suzhou Institute of Nano-Tech and Nano-Bionics (SINANO)](https://www.sinano.ac.cn/), Chinese Academy of Sciences.

+Cheng Zeng obtained his Ph.D. in physical chemistry from Indiana University Bloomington in 2017, where he studied the assembly and interactions in virus-like particles in Bogdan Dragnea's lab.
+Later, he completed a postdoc with Vinny Manoharan at Harvard, working on using capillary forces to braid fibers and manipulate microparticles.

+In general, Cheng is interested in (1) self-assembly and directed-assembly — from packing coat proteins onto a curved template to packing filaments into a bundle; (2) interfaces - capillarity, wettability, and contact mechanics; (3) nanoscale imaging.
-We're dedicated to advancing precise assembly techniques at the micro- and nano-scale for next generation soft materials and electronics.

-We welcome trainees from a variety of backgrounds including chemistry, physics, materials, chemical engineering, mechanical engineering, and related fields.
-[Email Dr. Zeng](mailto:czeng2024@sinano.ac.cn) if you are interested in the beauty of ordered nano-structures and their collective functions!
+At SINANO, we're dedicated to advancing precise assembly techniques at the micro- and nano-scale for next generation soft materials and devices.
+We welcome trainees from various backgrounds, including chemistry, physics, materials science, chemical engineering, mechanical engineering, and related fields.
+If you are interested in the beauty of ordered nano-structures and their collective functions, [Email Cheng](mailto:czeng2024@sinano.ac.cn)!